This course is open for September 2023 entry. If you want to apply for September 2022, please visit our BA (Hons) Business Management page.

 Assessment is mainly via coursework which can take forms such as:

 - traditional essays and reports

 - group project work

 You will be taught by an experienced and highly qualified team with outstanding contacts in the wider business community.

 They include our Programme Leader Christine Harrop-Griffiths who plays a leading role in the Chartered Management Institute (CMI) Regional Board and has made a major contribution to increasing CMI membership in the East Midlands.

+Christine’s professional and research interests centre on ensuring that students benefit from a learning experience which is as practical and realistic as possible.
 In addition, Christine has drawn on her extensive connections to help ensure that every student on this course is matched with a professional business mentor in every year of their studies.

-|Specific requirements at GCSE||GCSE Maths and English Grade C/Grade 4 (or above) or equivalent qualification|
+|GCSE||GCSE Maths and English Grade 4/Grade C (or above) or equivalent qualification|

-|Access to HE||Pass Access to HE Diploma with 60 credits: 45 at level 3 with a minimum of Dist: 15 Merit: 24 Pass: 6
+|Access to HE||Pass Access to HE Diploma with 60 credits: 45 at Level 3 with a minimum of Distinction: 15, Merit: 24, Pass: 6|

 Your qualifications will equip you for a rewarding leadership career in any area of business and management, but particularly in the field of marketing.